hhandoko/play2-scala-pdf/README.md

   - External assets such as images need to be loaded as base64-encoded string
   - External such as stylesheets will be loaded as per normal HTML page load

-*NOTE: If the specified URI is a path into Play! app classpath, the resource is loaded directly instead.
+*NOTE: If the specified URI is a path into Play Framework app classpath, the resource is loaded directly instead.
 See the above sample template for an example.*

 Fonts can be loaded by invoking `PdfGenerator.loadLocalFonts` method.
 For example: